 Change page 182, lines 15-19 as follows:

-The Delay Span field is an 8-bit per target information about the delay span for the target/.
+The Delay Span field is an 8-bit per target information about the delay span for the target, in units of 𝑇𝑐ℎ𝑖𝑝/16, (i.e., ~125 ps).

 An example for the span report is to include the span of taps with amplitude larger than 10% of peak magnitude of the CIR Taps.

-The Angle Span (Azimuth) field is an 8-bit value reporting the angle span in azimuth for the target.
+The Angle Span (Azimuth) field is gives the angle span in azimuth for the target.
+This is a 16-bit signed value linearly representing an angle from -π to +π radians.

-The Angle Span (Elevation) field is an 8-bit value reporting the angle span in elevation for the target.
+The Angle Span (Elevation) field gives the angle span in elevation for the target.
+This is a 16-bit signed value linearly representing an angle from -π to +π radians.